 Not surprisingly, creating a collegiate environment is not that easy in a remote working environment.
 “We are used to seeing each other in person and sharing information and exchanging ideas,” she says.
 “When lockdown happened, we had to replicate this to the best of our ability.
 As a firm, we made sure that we had the communication processes and connectivity that allowed the free flow of information across teams and geographies.
-Human capital is our greatest asset and we made sure that our employees were well supported in every way when lockdown happened, but also now.”
+Human capital is our greatest asset and we made sure that our employees were well supported in every way when lockdown happened.”

 Oaktree in general has been at the forefront of fostering diversity and inclusion.
 There are several different layers across the firm, ranging from awareness and outreach programmes to mentorships, recruitment initiatives, internships as well as informal networks where staff can congregate and engage.